voteliquid/blog/_posts/2017-10-23-democracy-vs-corruption.md

 Now contrast that with a [liquid democratic system](/2016/09/21/what-is-liquid-democracy/), which could scale to include thousands of times as many active participants.

-If the number of active legislators goes up by a few orders of magnitude, so does the total cost of capturing a majority of them.
+If the number of active legislators goes up by orders of magnitude, so does the total cost of capturing a majority of them.

 It's not that corruption goes away entirely, but it can become much more difficult.